-Key Question: Who are you thankful for?
+Key Question: Who made you?

 The weekly Parent Cues found below are excellent resources for you to continue the conversation, started on Sunday, throughout the week at home.
 Designed to be implemented into the normal flow of your day, each week’s Parent Cue focuses on one of five areas;